 Big Data – an environmental asset

 Big Data has emerged as a game-changing presence in commerce and politics.
-What used to be the vast and unknown cosmos of individual behavior and preferences can now be parsed for patterns and trends to aid in decision-making.
-Where policies used to be based on gut-checks and intuition, Big Data is now being translated into decisions that result in great profit, political gain, or, according to its more sanguine proponents, to save the world.
+What used to be the vast and unknown cosmos of individual behavior and preferences can now be parsed for patterns and trends to aid decision-making.
+Where policies are based on gut-checks and intuition, Big Data is currently translated into decisions that result in significant profit, political gain, or, according to its more optimistic proponents, to save the world.

 But forests don’t tweet, and whales don’t shop on Amazon.
 So what does Big Data mean for the environment and sustainability?

 Yale University is the creator of the Environmental Performance Index (EPI); although it has yet to see the Big Data revolution enter the environmental domain.
 We sift through a plethora of globally available national datasets that measure a suite of environmental issues, ranging from climate change to air quality and forests.
 Despite the data available, we are still woefully plagued with gaps in knowledge, insufficient data, and uncertainty.
 We lack, for example, global datasets for national recycling rates, waste management, and toxic chemicals.

 That leaves us frequently creating indicators based on incomplete or imperfect data.
 These indicators are meant to provoke policymakers to act on an environmental issue.
 One danger in creating these proxy measures is that data gaps are often ignored because the underlying problems are masked.

 So how can we bring Big Data to environmental decision-making?
 What is needed to invigorate the same kind of massive data collection that tech companies and the private sector are harnessing to their advantage?